camontanezp/cars-price/README.md

 - `08_linear_model.ipynb` trains a simple linear regression.
 - `09_answer_questions.ipynb` analyzes a model and answers business questions with it.

 Notebooks numbered 01 and 02 are to be run first.
-Notebook numbered 09 can be run after each of the notebooks numbered 03 to 08, to answer business questions based on each model.
+Notebook numbered 09 can be run after each one of the notebooks numbered 03 to 08, to answer business questions based on each model.

 ### Source code
 The source code contains utility functions to support the work done in the notebooks.